 Programs and Agencies Receiving United Way Funding

 Our partner agencies play an essential role in our commitment to advancing health, education and financial stability (basic needs) in our community.
-Our 2019 partner agencies, currently receiving grant funding from Rice County Area United Way, are listed below.
+Our 2020-2021 partner agencies, including school-sponsored programs, receiving grant funding from Rice County Area United Way are listed below.

 In addition to the partners listed here, Rice County Area United Way is the regional sponsor for Imagination Library, promoting early childhood pre-literacy and literacy by sending a free, age-appropriate book each month to children from birth to age five.

 A child abuse prevention agency serving Rice County and other nearby counties, providing supportive and educational in-home services to families at risk of child abuse and neglect, through a parent mentoring program.